 WL – 3 times a day, every day, that’s a lot of time in the water, do you do anything else?

-WL – Shit, that’s a lot of work.
+WL – That’s a lot of work.
 How much do you get paid for that?

 L – I’m just starting so not a lot but Shaggy get’s 50,000, so very good money.